dqmis/dl2/README.md

 This will save the evaluation of the results in [evaluation_baselines.json](https://github.com/dqmis/dl2/tree/master/Logic-LLM/baselines/evaluation/evaluation_baselines.json).
 ### Order bias
 #### Prompting
 Note that our [results](https://github.com/dqmis/dl2/tree/master/Logic-LLM/baselines/results/) from the order bias prompting are already in the github repo.
-To rerun these prompts, go to the [Logic-LLM folder](https://github.com/dqmis/dl2/tree/master/Logic-LLM/baselines) and run the right bash file.
+To rerun these prompts, go to the [baselines folder](https://github.com/dqmis/dl2/tree/master/Logic-LLM/baselines) and run the right bash file.
 This will run the prompts for all datasets from the paper.
 ```
 ./order_bias_gemini.sh
 ```